Is Weed Legal in Hawaii?

 How Do I Get a Card?

-In order to Get a Medical Marijuana Card in Hawaii, you would need to consult a medical professional, who will write you a prescription for the use of medical marijuana.
+In order to Get a Medical Marijuana Card in Hawaii, you would need to consult a medical professional, who will assess if you are eligible for a 329 Card.

 (Click The Link Above to Get Your Medical Marijuana Card)

-To get a prescription, you need to have an eligible debilitating condition:
+To get a 329 Card in Hawaii, you need to have an eligible debilitating condition:

 - AIDS – HIV Positive